pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 A web view-based project that enables PWA functionality.

-When you generated an iOS app for your PWA, we create a native Swift app with a [WebKit web view](https://developer.apple.com/documentation/webkit/wkwebview) to load your PWA while enabling some PWA features, such as service workers, theme color, background color, app icons, in-scope URLs, and more.
+Our platform creates a native Swift app with a [WebKit web view](https://developer.apple.com/documentation/webkit/wkwebview) to load your PWA while enabling some PWA features, such as service workers, theme color, background color, app icons, in-scope URLs, and more.

 It pulls values from your PWA's manifest as these defaults, allowing you to override them in the PWABuilder iOS options dialog seen above.
 If your PWA manifest doesn't have the all the right-sized images for the iOS app, the platform will generate these images for you, scaling down from a large, square, `any` purpose PNG icon from your manifest.